Interpolating between pair-potential systems: Discussion

+This paper has studied gradual interpolations between some of the most common pair-potential systems.
 Interpolation between two pair-potential systems was achieved by introducing a parameter $\lambda$ such that system $0$ corresponds to $\lambda=0$ and system $1$ to $\lambda=1$.
 The following criterion was used for checking whether two systems have the same, or almost the same, constant-potential-energy hypersurface $\Omega$: First one selects a number (here 32) of statistically independent equilibrium configurations of system $0$ at the reference state point.
 If the potential energies of these configurations as functions of $\lambda$ show no or only few level crossings, the two systems have the same or almost the same $\Omega$.
 By reference to the equivalence of $NVU$ and $NVT$ dynamics, this implies the same or almost the same structure and dynamics.
-The excess entropy $\Sex$ is also the same or almost the same for the two systems, while other thermodynamic quantities like the potential energy and the Helmholtz and Gibbs free energies are not expected to be invariant when interpolating system $0$ and system $1$.
+The excess entropy $\Sex$ is also the same or almost the same for the two systems, while other thermodynamic quantities like the potential energy and the Helmholtz and Gibbs free energies are not expected to be invariant when interpolating between system $0$ and system $1$.
 We note, incidentally, that our findings confirm the quasiuniversality of simple liquids \cite{ros99,you03,you05,hey07,ram11,sch11,han13,lop13,dyr16} by the fact that all systems have almost identical $\Omega$, structure, and dynamics (compare Figs. 3-5 and 8).

+We presented data for three interpolations between single-component pair-potential systems and data for an interpolation between two different versions of the KA binary LJ liquid.
+In all four cases there are only few ``level crossings'', which means that \eq{eq:crit_eq2} applies to a good approximation.
+This claim is a bit hand-waving, however.
+Can one can quantify to which degree \eq{eq:crit_eq2} is fulfilled?
+Inspired by Ref. \onlinecite{lan25} we use the Pearson correlation coefficient $R$ between the 32 different potential energies at the starting point $\lambda=0$ and at an arbitrary $\lambda\le 1$. \Fig{fig11} shows such data plotted with the ordinate axis going to zero in order to visualize how close the correlation coefficients are to unity.
+Most data have $R>0.99$, but the $\YtoY$ interpolation has $0.95<R<0.96$.
+In summary, the intuitive criterion of ``few'' level crossings translates into correlation coefficients that are indeed close to unity.

 An important point is that if two systems have the same $\Omega$ at two state points of same density, this does not imply the two systems have the same temperature.
 A crucial ingredient of the interpolation method is therefore the introduction of iterative reduced-force matching based on \eq{eq:red_force_mat}, which identifies the temperature at which the $\lambda$ system is predicted to have the same physics as system $0$ at the reference state point.